Animal Welfare and Outdoor Gear

 REI Product Impact Standards

 REI has established the REI Product Impact Standards, which apply to all brands and products sold at the co-op.
 These standards outline our expectations of all brands sold at REI regarding how key environmental, social and animal welfare impacts are managed.
 The standards also identify preferred attributes—the most credible, relevant and impactful features that support positive impacts across our product offering.
-We encourage brand partners to use for their products, including standards covered in this article.
+We encourage brand partners to use these attributes for their products, including standards covered in this article.
 Look for products with these features while shopping at REI to help support better ways of making gear.

 Related Articles: